-In addition to entering into various operational commitments in the normal course of business, the Company has entered into a number of contractual commitments related to design and acquisition of plant and equipment for the Phase I Eagle Mountain Gold Project.
+In addition to entering into various operational commitments in the normal course of business, the Company has entered into a number of contractual commitments related to design and acquisition of plant and equipment for Phase I of Eagle Mountain Gold Project.

-During the nine month period ended September 30, 2015, these commitments totalled approximately \$2,363,609 (paid) related to the construction of the Sepro processing plant at the Eagle Mountain Gold Project and totalled approximately \$1,177,121 (\$819,039 paid) related to other contractual agreements for the Eagle Mountain Gold Project.
-Subsequent to September 30, 2015, the Company entered into additional contractual commitments related to the Eagle Mountain Gold Project totalling approximately \$112,502 (\$56,251 paid), which cumulative amounts to \$3,653,231 (\$3,582,883 paid).
+During the year ended December 31, 2015, these commitments totalled approximately \$2,363,609 (paid) related to the construction of the plant at the Eagle Mountain Gold Project and totalled approximately \$1,270,997 (\$1,185,817 paid) related to other contractual agreements for the Eagle Mountain Gold Project.